pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-subclasses.md

 ```

-#|en| After all these changes, we can no longer create <code>Employee</code> objects as the default implementation.
+#|en| After all these changes, we can no longer create `Employee` objects as the default implementation.
 So it is important to remember to get rid of the type field only after creating all subclasses.

 Replace: